theonetruenerd/reactor/README.md

 ## Installation

-Clone the repository and run the reactor.jar file.
+Clone the repository and run the command `javafx:run`.

 ## License